 Why does the RSPCA advocate early age desexing?

-Traditionally, vets have recommended that cats and dogs are desexed between about five and a half, and six months of age.
+Traditionally, veterinarians have recommended that cats and dogs are desexed between about five and a half, and six months of age.
 But over the past decade, desexing at an earlier age (from eight weeks onwards) has become more common.
 This is known as Early Age Desexing or EAD.

 The RSPCA has been desexing kittens and puppies in its shelters at this earlier age for many years, and based on this experience and the cumulation of considerable scientific evidence, the RSPCA considers EAD to be a safe and effective strategy for the wider community to prevent unplanned/unwanted litters in cats and dogs.

 If you want to know more about EAD and the evidence of the risks and benefits associated with this procedure, see the RSPCA Australia Research Report on Early Age Desexing.

 How You Can Help